RibaDiba/mouse-tumor-segmentation/README.md

-# Mouse Tumor Segmentation

-## Overview
+## Visualization

-The code for each model is in its respectecive branch, the relating data, preprocessing code, and notebook are found there.
-The model is also stored within each respective branch
+This branch is to visualize and compare results from different models in one notebook